UC Davis Aggies: Equestrian

 UC Davis added Equestrian ahead of the 2019 season and the program instantly enjoyed success, earning their first ECAC Championship in 2023.
 The young team repeated their conference championship in 2024, and qualified for Nationals for the first time in program history as the #8 ranked team in the nation.
+It was announced on January 9, 2026, that following the 2026 season, Equestrian would be downgraded to club status, and STUNT would be elevated to varsity status in its place.

 Women's Golf

 UC Davis women's golf is led by the three-time Big West Golfer of the Year and former LPGA Tour professional Demi Runas.
 Runas was the first Aggie to earn her LPGA Tour card.
 The Aggies have posted 23 team wins as well as 22 individual victories since the program started in 2005, also making four NCAA Tournament appearances (2008, 2011, 2013, 2015) over that time.

 Gymnastics

 Led by Cal Aggie Athletics Hall of Fame student-athlete Tanya Ho, UC Davis gymnastics earned their first conference title since 2015 after a brilliant 2023 campaign.
 Ho guided the Aggies to the MPSF title as the No. 2 championship seed with a team national qualifying score of 195.965.
 UC Davis broke 196 in five meets, including the 196.200 en route to the team title.
 The Aggies totaled three of the MPSF's top-nine all-time scores in the final month of the regular season, including the No. 2 all-time ranking of 196.750.
 The last eight meets of the season all went for at least 195.250.